 - Sweet almond oil (SPF 5-15)

 - Sesame seed oil (SPF 2-4)

-Some of the tanning oils may also include skin-darkening oils that have natural dark pigment and can turn your skin a shade darker within few hours.
+Some of the sun tanning oils may also include skin-darkening oils that have natural dark pigment and can give you darker tan within few hours.
 If you desire to deepen your tan faster, look for tanning oils formulated with walnut oil, cacao oil, cocoa butter, or emu oil.
 These oils have skin darkening properties and act as natural bronzing agents.